cointobanks/lifetioncoin-docs/_includes/devdoc/ref_transactions.md

 {% autocrossref %}

-*Added in protocol version 70213 of Dash Core as described by DIP6*
+*Added in protocol version 70213 of Lifetioncoin Core as described by DIP6*

 **NOTE: This special transaction has no inputs and no outputs and thus also pays no fee.**